Instructional Strategy

 Materials:

-Blank paper, glue, Hexagonal Clusters cutouts, scissors, writing utensil
+Blank paper, glue, Hexagonal Cluster cutouts, scissors, writing utensils

 Chat bubble with list icon in green on white background